Vulnerable

 Drilling and Boring Machine Tool Setters, Operators, and Tenders, Metal and Plastic are much less resilient to AI impacts than most occupations, according to our analysis of 5 sources.

-Drilling and boring machine work is labeled "Vulnerable" because a growing number of the core tasks — like running machines through repetitive cycles, monitoring operations, and scheduling production — are increasingly being handled by AI-powered CNC systems, smart automation, and lights-out machining that can run without a human present.
-On top of that, the field is already shrinking, with the Bureau of Labor Statistics projecting a 7% decline in jobs over the next decade, meaning fewer positions will exist even as automation picks up speed.
+This career is labeled "Vulnerable" because the core tasks of drilling and boring machines are increasingly being handled by AI-assisted CNC equipment, automated scheduling systems, and lights-out machining setups that can run with little or no human involvement.
+On top of that, the Bureau of Labor Statistics projects a 7% decline in employment for metal and plastic machine workers from 2024 to 2034, meaning fewer of these traditional operator roles will exist even as the industry grows.

 Read full analysis